hski-github/spotfire-scrollable-bar-chart/README.md

 ## To Do's

-- Full support for marking incl. highlighting border, click on category and rectangle selection
+- Marking by click on category
-- Support for sorting by value or label
+- Marking by rectangle selection
-- Support for tool tip
-- Show total
+- Tooltip incl. highlighting border
-- Show value and/or percentage per row
+- Show total value

 ## Known Limitations

 As of now, but planning to enhance the visualization mod in this direction

 - Hierarchy shown as category axis
-- Vertical bar chart
 - Horizontal scale axis

 Not planned to be supported by this visualization mod

+- No vertical bar chart
 - No support for error bars (currently no plan to enhance the mod in this direction)
 - No 100% bars
 - No i18n of title, axis labels and description